 |When carrying out experiments, children are encouraged to “have a go” and are taught the skills and resilience to do so.
 They then adapt and try again to achieve a better outcome.
 “I have not failed; I have just found 10,000 ways that won’t work.”
 Thomas Edison.|

-- We follow the National Curriculum programmes of study for KS1 and KS2 and EYFS which ensures consistency and progression across all key stages within the strands of Science.
+- We follow the National Curriculum programmes of study for KS1 and KS2 and Development Matters for EYFS which ensures consistency and progression across all key stages within the strands of Science.

 - Working scientifically is at the heart of the science curriculum.
 Children learn to use a variety of approaches to answer relevant scientific questions.
 In every year group children will use the 5 types of scientific enquiry which include: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing and researching using secondary sources.

 - ‘Hands on’ practical lessons encourage children to develop their scientific skills.

 - Each classroom has a science display with vocabulary and key questions and knowledge.